Airbus says its data was hacked, no risk to commercial jets

-PARIS — European airplane maker Airbus says hackers broke into its information systems but the breach had no impact on commercial activities.
+PARIS — European airplane maker Airbus said Wednesday that hackers broke into its information systems but the breach had no impact on commercial activities.

-Airbus says it is bolstering security, as well as investigating what happened and who was responsible.
+Airbus said it is bolstering security, as well as investigating what happened and who was responsible.
 The company did not elaborate on what kind of hack it was.

 Airbus has pushed digitalization in its manufacturing and other work in recent years.